Ganirelix Prescribing Information

 Ganirelix Acetate Injection is supplied as a colorless, sterile, ready-to-use, aqueous solution intended for SUBCUTANEOUS administration only.
-Each sterile, prefilled syringe contains 250 mcg/0.5 mL of Ganirelix Acetate, 0.1 mg glacial acetic acid, 23.5 mg mannitol, and water for injection adjusted to pH 5.0 with acetic acid, NF and/or sodium hydroxide, NF.
+Each single dose, sterile, prefilled syringe contains 250 mcg per 0.5 mL of ganirelix acetate; 0.1 mg glacial acetic acid, USP; 23.5 mg mannitol, USP; and water for injection, USP adjusted to pH 5.0 with glacial acetic acid, USP and/or sodium hydroxide, NF.

 Ganirelix - Clinical Pharmacology